jermspeaks/christmas-adventure/sections/section-537.md

 *I need to be absolutely sure,* you thought. *I need to verify everything.*

-The Memory Keeper's light pulsed, and you heard its voice, understanding.
+The Keepsake Keeper's light pulsed, and you heard its voice, understanding.
 "Verification is good," it said.
 "But don't verify forever.
 At some point, you need to act."

 *They're right,* you thought. *I need to verify, but I also need to act.*